BeanRob/dotfiles/.github/README.md

 - terminal - alacritty
 - music player - mpd with ncmpcpp
 - web browser - qutebrowser

-### Configs Yet to be Added
 - editor - nvim
+    - *note:* configuration for nvim is located in `.config/nvim-custom`.
+For it to be used in nvim, a symbolic link is needed: `ln -s ../../nvim-custom/ ~/.config/nvim/lua/custom`
 - file manager - ranger

+### Configs Yet to be Added
 - fonts - trigon & terminus